yolorollo/docs/docs/installation.md

 # Installation on a k8s cluster

 This document is a step-by-step guide that describes how to install Docs on a k8s cluster without AI features.
-It's a teaching document to learn how it's work.
-It needs to be adapt for production environment.
+It's a teaching document to learn how it works.
+It needs to be adapted for a production environment.

 ## Prerequisites

 - k8s cluster with an nginx-ingress controller
-- an OIDC provider (if you don't have one, we will provide an example)
+- an OIDC provider (if you don't have one, we provide an example)
-- a PostgreSQL server (if you don't have one, we will provide an example)
+- a PostgreSQL server (if you don't have one, we provide an example)
-- a Memcached server (if you don't have one, we will provide an example)
+- a Memcached server (if you don't have one, we provide an example)
-- a S3 bucket (if you don't have one, we will provide an example)
+- a S3 bucket (if you don't have one, we provide an example)

 ### Test cluster

-If you do not have a test cluster, you can install everything on a local kind cluster.
+If you do not have a test cluster, you can install everything on a local Kind cluster.
 In this case, the simplest way is to use our script **bin/start-kind.sh**.

-To be able to use the script, you will need to install:
+To be able to use the script, you need to install:

 - Docker (https://docs.docker.com/desktop/)
 - Kind (https://kind.sigs.k8s.io/docs/user/quick-start/#installation)